JulianDinsdale/KookaBlockly/docs/source/KookaBlockly_Overview.rst

 -----------------------

 KookaBlockly runs as a stand-alone program on a Windows 10 or MAC based personal computer.
-The latest version of KookaSuite, which includes KookaBlockly,  KookaBlockly can be downloaded from the Kookaberry Github repository - https://github.com/Kookaberry
+The latest version of KookaSuite, which includes KookaBlockly, can be downloaded from the Kookaberry Github repository - https://github.com/Kookaberry